PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Datalab_03_Findings_and_VisualisingData.md

 Tip: Get the silver challenge by helping your peers!
 E.g. by proofreading their dashboard.
 They may return the favour, and you both get a better learning experience!
 Make sure to evidence your knowledge-sharing/help in your learning- and worklog!
 </div>

-# 2) In-Class discussion
+# 2) Mentor-Group discussion
-At 16:30, we'll all get together in Datalab to discuss our progress and reflect on today activities.
+At 16:30, we'll all get together in our mentor groups to discuss our progress and reflect on today activities.

 Tomorrow, we're going to continue with probability theory.